peytoncordero/DRI25/creating-simulations.md

 - Using stats methods
 - Printing results

+As you can see, we will be covering quite a lot of new concepts and skills.
+It is natural to feel a bit overwhelmed at first, but don't worry--we will be taking things step-by-step.
+Let's begin!

 ## Getting Started

+A full source file of the program we will be writing in this section can be downloaded here: <Download files='DiceSim_full.ipynb'>

+You are welcome to use the source file as a reference, but we encourage you to try to write the code yourself first.
+If you get stuck, you can always refer to the source file for help.

+<Info>To access the file, click the "Download" button above, and then save the file to your computer.
+You can then upload the file to your Jupyter environment by clicking the "Upload" button on the left-hand side of the environment.</Info>

-Let's begin by opening Jupyter notebooks.
+Let's begin writing our own program by opening Jupyter notebooks.
 On the side of the screen, click the "Open Code Editor" button to slide out the Jupyter environment.
 First, let's create a new Python file called `DiceSim` (the Python (Pyodide) version will suffice).
 Because we will be using random numbers, and because we want to perform statistical methods on values, we will need to import two libraries at the top:

 ```python
 import random